byatool/ClojureExamples/readme.md

                               foundation created in the lobos_example.
                     Walk through: http://byatool.com/clojure/setting-up-sqlkorma-with-postgresql-on-windows-7/

-          noir_example:
-                    This is an example of using noir along with clojure script.

-          starter_project:
-                    This is an example of a complete stack website.
-It includes:
-                              Noir
-                              Sqlkorma
-                              Lobos
-                              Clojurescript
-                              Jasmine with a Clojure based wrapper
-                              Various helper methods
-                    This is a work in progress.

           test_example:
                     This is a very simple project use to showcase the default unit testing in Clojure.
                     Walk through: http://byatool.com/clojure/clojure-default-unit-test-setup/